-The student may also invite witnesses not connected with the decision being appealed to give evidence on their behalf providing that they have informed the Secretary at least 3 working days in advance of the meeting.
+The student may also invite witnesses not connected with the decision being appealed to give evidence on their behalf providing that they have informed the Secretary at least 5 calendar days in advance of the meeting.

 - 9.3 The Appeals Board may deal with the case in the absence of the student if the student fails to appear without reasonable excuse, or notifies the Secretary that they do not wish to appear.
-The Chair will determine what constitutes a reasonable excuse. - 9.4 A representative of the Faculty in which the student is studying will be invited to be present at the meeting to give evidence in response to the appeal. - 9.5 During the hearing: - The Chair will outline the procedure of the meeting - The Chair will ask the student to present their case in support of the appeal and to introduce any witnesses in support of the case - Members of the Appeal Board may ask questions of the student or witnesses - The Chair will ask the Faculty representative to respond to the appeal - Members of the Appeal Board may ask questions of the representative of the Faculty - All parties will be asked to leave the meeting and the Appeal Board will consider the case in private - 9.6 The Appeal Board may request supplementary information from either the Faculty or the student within a given deadline before reaching a decision.
+The Chair will determine what constitutes a reasonable excuse. - 9.4 A representative of the Faculty in which the student is studying will be invited to be present at the hearing to give evidence in response to the appeal. - 9.5 During the hearing: - The Chair will outline the procedure of the meeting - The Chair will ask the student to present their case in support of the appeal and to introduce any witnesses in support of the case - Members of the Appeal Board may ask questions of the student or witnesses - The Chair will ask the Faculty representative to respond to the appeal - Members of the Appeal Board may ask questions of the representative of the Faculty - All parties will be asked to leave the meeting and the Appeal Board will consider the case in private - 9.6 The Appeal Board may request supplementary information from either the Faculty or the student within a given deadline before reaching a decision.
 The student and Faculty will be advised of this decision in writing.
-On consideration of such supplementary information, the Appeal Board will determine its final decision within 15 working days of the receipt of the supplementary information. - 9.7 After considering the evidence the Appeal Board may decide as follows:
+On consideration of such supplementary information, the Appeal Board will determine its final decision within 21 calendar days of the receipt of the supplementary information. - 9.7 After considering the evidence the Appeal Board may decide as follows: - a) That the appeal is rejected and the original decision stands, in which case the student will be given reasons for the decision. - The student will be notified in writing by the Secretary within 7 calendar days.
+The decision of the Appeal Board will be deemed final and the student will be issued with a Completion of Procedures letter including details of the OIA Scheme (see section 11). - b) That the appeal is referred back to the relevant decision making body or examiners to reconsider the original decision taking into account such information or findings as the Appeal Board may have presented.